alxbl/DebugDiag.Native/README.md

 The project is still in its early phases and as such is missing a lot of documentation.

+## Getting Started

+### Clone this repository

+### Compile

+### Configure DebugDiag

+## Writing your first analysis

 ## Current limitations and improvements

 There are a few things that have yet to be supported, and a few things that need to be improved.
 Below is a non-exhaustive list of those things:

 * Add support for treating strings as primitives.
 * Add support for treating bitfields using the `:` syntax as primitives.
 * Add support for recursion on `dt` to improve performances (Investigate)
-* See if it is possible to build some "dynamic" accessor.
 * Support type information for nested pointer types (i.e. `Ptr32 Ptr32 Void`)
-* Add example analyses that use DebugDiag.Native
+* Add example analyses that use DebugDiag.Native and documentation on the framework.